Xangis/wbsrch/README.md

 sudo apt-get install redis-server

+You need the gettext tools for language translations.
+Get them with:

+sudo apt-get install gettext

 Create a python virtual environment.
 I like virtualenvwrapper, which lets you do something like:

 mkvirtualenv wbsrch

-You'll probably need to upgrade setuptools.
+You'll probably need to upgrade setuptools and pip.
 To do so run:

-pip install --upgrade setuptools
+pip install --upgrade setuptools pip wheel

 Then, install the requirements.
 Note that python-dev, libgeoip-dev and libpq-dev have to be installed for the requirements.txt to grab everything correctly.